 How to plan a Classic Flight Reward with Qantas Points

-Of course, booking reward seats is easy.
+Booking reward seats is, of course, easy.
 Finding reward seats is a whole different matter, and may require some extra planning.
 Here are some pointers to help you plan your next journey.

-Stage 1: Plann your journey with reward tables
+Stage 1: Plan your journey with reward tables

-We are assuming that by this stage, you have already amassed enough Qantas Points and are now ready to make it all happen.
+We assume that by this stage, you have already accumulated enough Qantas Points and are now ready to make it all happen.
 Read some of our other guides on how to plan your perfect journey.

 You first need to know how many Qantas Points your proposed route will require.
-You can check this on the Qantas website – all you need to know is:
+You can check this on the Qantas website – what you need to know is:

 • the operating airline, and